 Date Of Auditions

 Auditions will take place on Friday 23rd March 2018, and all applicants are expected to be able to attend a live audition on the Audition day.
 The date will be announced in January and we will inform applicants if they have been shortlisted for audition by Friday 9th March 2018.

 Q. I currently live in London but I am not a UK citizen.
 Will obtaining a Junior Fellowship entitle me to remain in the UK?

-A. Due to recent changes made by the UK Border Agency, holding a Junior Fellowship sadly does not entitle you to apply for a visa.
+A. Due to recent changes made by UK Visas and Immigration, holding a Junior Fellowship sadly does not entitle you to apply for a visa.
 As such, gaining a Junior Fellowship will have no influence on your ability to extend your current visa.